brieucpopper/LLaVA_RAG/README.md

 2. compute the embeddings with Bridgetower (using the CSV as input).
 For this run the script compute_embeddings.py

-3. make a query into a "enhanced query".
+3. OPTIONAL : Just convert a query into a "enhanced query".
 For this run script query.py (No LLaVA yet in that script, but utility functions to create an enhanced query)

+4. Run scripts/chat_with_RAG after editing the query to see what the models answers to your query !
+It will answer thanks to the query AND the most relevant image/text pair it found with RAG